amirhouieh/re-/README.md

 Contributions welcome!
 Please check us back on release date.

 #Disclaimer
-The code in this repository (initialised by [amir houieh](https://github.com/amirhouieh).) will be released at 28, may 2016 to the public domain under the [UNLICENSE](./UNLICENSE)
+The code in this repository (initialised by [amir houieh](https://github.com/amirhouieh)) will be released at 28, Jun 2016 to the public domain under the [UNLICENSE](./UNLICENSE)